-The Academic Calendar is issued each academic year by the Registrar.
+The Academic Calendar is issued each academic year by the Registrar, please visit the College website for the most updated calendar.

-Instruction time for each three US credit hour course (15 UK credits) is 150 minutes per week, normally distributed as follows: for modules scheduled on Monday, Wednesday, and Friday, each instruction period is 50 minutes; for courses scheduled on Tuesday and Thursday, each instruction period is 75 minutes.
+Instruction time for each three US credit hour course (15 UK credits) is 150 minutes per week, normally distributed as follows: for courses scheduled on Monday, Wednesday, and Friday, each instruction period is 50 minutes; for courses scheduled on Tuesday and Thursday, each instruction period is 75 minutes.
 On Mondays and Wednesdays, classes continuing after 6:00 p.m. follow the 75-minute Tuesday - Thursday schedule.

 For each laboratory session carrying one US credit (5 UK credits), the instruction time is 75 minutes.
-Laboratory sessions are scheduled Monday, Wednesday, or Friday for one-and-a-half class periods, or Tuesday or Thursday for a full class period.
+Laboratory sessions are scheduled Monday, Wednesday, or Friday for one-and-a-half class periods, or Tuesday for a full class period.